 The Driftless Area Review is a blog devoted to reviewing books and TV.
 My tastes are ecumenical, promiscuous, and omnivorous.
 As you can see from the posted reviews, my tastes run the gamut, from high culture to low.
 Reviewing is more than just a summary of plot and a superficial opinion, but an art form and a public duty.
 I bring you the Good News(TM), since criticism does involve an evangelical element.
 If I have read or seen something really great, I want you to know about it.
 The opposite is also true.
 If I’ve read or watched something terrible, I’ll let you know so you don’t waste your time or money (two things in short supply).
+I am also a member of the National Book Critics Circle:

 The goal is to provide visitors with reviews, commentaries, and critical appraisals.
 So what’s the difference?